 Cure projects work towards treatments and strategies to slow, stop, reverse or prevent Parkinson's.
 This includes developing new treatments, and improving diagnosis and monitoring of the condition.
+We are currently funding 27 projects that fit into the Cure category.

 Life projects work towards treatments and strategies to improve the symptoms and quality of life of people with Parkinson's.
 This includes better therapies and management for issues such as falls, anxiety, and thinking and memory problems.
+We are currently funding 21 projects that fit into the Life category.